 But judges will reduce a jury’s verdict for non-economic damages to the maximum amount allowable by law.
 The amount of non-economic damages recoverable is determined based on the year of the negligence.
 Click here to see a chart on Maryland’s non-economic damages cap.
 For negligence that occurred in 2021, the cap is $845,000.

 The cap is a little different in a wrongful death case when medical negligence caused the death of the victim.
 In that situation, one or more people may bring a claim on the victim’s behalf and in their own right as wrongful death beneficiaries.
 The total cap for medical malpractice wrongful death cases occurring in 2021 is $1,056,250.

 Again, this is cap just applies to non-economic pain and suffering damages.
 There is no cap on economic damages such as past and future care, medical bills, and lost earnings.Immunities

 As if damage caps weren’t enough, the government also limits damages against itself.
 Not just a limit on non-economic damages, the following governmental entities have limits on all damages recovered in medical malpractice cases:

 - Local governments (like Baltimore City or Prince George’s County): $400,000.00 per claim/$800,000.00 per occurrence

 - Federal government: applies the cap of the state where the cause of action arose

-If you or a loved one has been the victim of medical malpractice, or wants more information on the value of your medical negligence claim, contact our lawyers at 1.800.553.8082, or online for a free consultation.
-Our medical malpractice lawyers handle cases involving birth injuries, hospital malpractice, ER malpractice, and misdiagnosis of cancer cases and other medical errors.
+If you or a loved one has been the victim of medical malpractice or to get more information on the value of your medical negligence claim, contact our lawyers at (800) 553-8082 or online for a free consultation.
+Our medical malpractice attorney in Maryland handle cases involving birth injuries, hospital malpractice, ER malpractice, misdiagnosis of cancer cases, and other medical errors.
 If you are looking for real answers, give us a call.